gloaysa/lgg/README.md

 # You can see the active path by running `lgg --path`.
 journal_dir = "/path/to/your/journal"

+# The absolute path to the directory where your todo files are stored.
+# If not set, a default directory is chosen based on your OS.
+# You can see the active path by running `todo --path`.
+todo_list_dir = "/path/to/your/todos"
 # The command to use for the editor when running `lgg` with no text.
 # If not set, it falls back to $VISUAL, then $EDITOR, then "vim".
 editor = "hx"